Chrys Tsilibes

 Hometown: Rochester, NY (Brighton)

 Given my years as a professional marketer, business leader and manager of young professionals at Fortune 1000 companies and global nonprofits, I can “speak the employer language”.
-With my insider view, I listen, collaborate and guide employers on what is right for UConn students.
+With my insider view, I listen, collaborate and guide employers and on how to best reach students at UConn.

 I guide employers on how to best navigate posting and promoting their opportunities on Handshake, and then, find ways for employers to meet you.
 This could be in person, through a virtual meeting or even through email messaging.